Composition over Inheritance [example in PHP]

 $car= new Car(1000, new OnSaleStrategy());

-We have just added the type of a deal on a car object at runtime, none of the vehicles classes cares about what happened, and we can add new vehicles and type of deals without warring about not scaling properly and frequent maintenance.
+We have just added the type of deal on a car object at runtime, none of the vehicle classes cares about what happened, and we can add new vehicles and types of deals without warring about not scaling properly and frequent maintenance.

 In jargon, this is called a “has-a” relationship.